Teknologforeningen/svaksvat/README.md

 # Install these #
 Python 3.X http://www.python.org/download/
 psycopg2 (For Python 3.X) http://www.stickpeople.com/projects/python/win-psycopg/
-git - I recommend http://windows.github.com/ and use it's Git Shell from now on
+git - My recommendation is http://windows.github.com/ and use its Git Shell to run SvakSvat

 # To get pip and virtualenv working on windows: #
 - Run these scripts on Windows: